Codes-of-Aryan/Cathay-Hackathon-/log.md

 # Cathay-Hackathon
-Training a Machine Leaning Model to get accurate Carbon Emissions per passenger per flight. <br> Since I'm the only coder in the team, I'm gonna be using the README as a way to think out loud.
+PLEASE IGNORE THIS FILE.
+THIS IS ONLY A PERSONAL ACCOUNT OF MY EXPERIENCE CODING IN THIS HACKATHON <br> Since I'm the only coder in the team, I'm gonna be using this log file as a way to think out loud.
 Think of this as a progress log, as I descend into madness.
 This is more for future me to look into my mistakes and analyze my methods than anything.